jamessealesmith/website/content/project/antenna.md

 #caption = "My caption :smile:"

 +++

+This work has been published in <a href="https://ieeexplore.ieee.org/document/8658161">IEEE Transacations on Antennas and Propagation</a>

 Note: Although I have moved on to deep learning, I have really enjoyed working on this computational-intelligence project!